 Patrick Stow was now the headmaster and in 1970 a Pre-Preparatory Department opened with 21 pupils, including girls for the first time.
 By 1977 George Robertson was headmaster and then in 1981 it was the turn of Michael Randell and under his guidance the school saw the start of major projects and building developments, which accelerated under David Sexon's headship between 1991 and 2006.
 The school became fully co-educational and total numbers grew to over 400 pupils.
 On David's retirement Richard Hillier became Headmaster.
 When in 2010 Richard took over the headship at the Yehudi Menuhin International Music School, Joseph Smith – ex English teacher, sports coach and housemaster at Monkton Combe School near Bath - became the eleventh headmaster of The Oratory Preparatory School.

-In September 2016 Mr Joseph Smith took on the Head Master role at The Oratory School in Woodcote, and in January 2017 Mr Rob Stewart became Headmaster of The Oratory Preparatory School.
+In January 2017 Mr Rob Stewart became the twelfth Headmaster of The Oratory Preparatory School.